GRADUATE STUDENTS

 Verónica Hurtado

-Verónica was recently awarded a Ph.D. in Political Science at UBC.
+Verónica is an Assistant Professor at the School of Government at the Universidad Adolfo Ibáñez in Santiago de Chile.
 Her research focuses on political economy of development and political behavior, with a regional specialization in Latin America.
 She studies the formation and evolution of populist mobilizations in two Andean countries: Peru and Bolivia.
 Using network analysis and GIS techniques, she analyzes how populism can emerge from bottom-up processes in the developing world.

 Isabel Chew